 - Irrigation System- the converted area must be low-volume drip, micro spray, bubbler, or hand watering.
 Overhead spray is not allowed.
 The system must be in good working order, free of leaks and malfunctions.
 The irrigation system must not create run-off, overspray, or misting.

-- Upon receipt of the application, SCWA staff will call or email applicant to schedule next steps.
+- Upon receipt of the application, SCWA staff will call or email to schedule a pre-inspection.